nicohuttmann/embl-bioinfo-pRoteomics/docs/01-R_basics.md

 ## Objects

-Please have a look at the [workflow basics](https://r4ds.hadley.nz/workflow-basics#coding-basics) as a first introduction or recapitulation^[If you are already familiar with all of this, it may help you formalize your problems better by getting familiar with the vocabulary the authors of R use.] into coding in R.
+Please have a look at the [Workflow: basics](https://r4ds.hadley.nz/workflow-basics) as a first introduction or recapitulation^[If you are already familiar with all of this, it may help you formalize your problems better by getting familiar with the vocabulary the authors of R use.] into coding in R.

 <button class="btn btn-primary" type="button" data-toggle="collapse" data-target="#button1" aria-expanded="false" aria-controls="button1"> Done? </button> <div id="button1" class="collapse">
 \
-The most important takeaway from this is that you can assign (create) an object in R with the assignment operator `<-`.
+The most important takeaway from this is that you can assign/create an object in R with the assignment operator `<-`.
 And while we are at it, the __c__ ombine function `c()`^[which I always called vector, and wondered where the c is coming from...] will be one of the most frequently used functions in R.

+You can simply copy the code below by marking it or pressing this helpful button in the top right corner of the code chunk and paste it into your R script.
+Then just run the lines of code and have a look at what they produce.

 ```r
 # Assign the vector to an object called numbers